m4pol/fatebot/README.md

 	}

 # Attack Feature
-Attack feature mostly will play around with The Transport Layer, but also have an application and The Network Layer too.
+The attack feature mostly will play around with The Transport Layer, but also have an application and The Network Layer too.
-All of the attack vectors except "HTTP" DDoS vectors will be random source port and windows size automatically but dst port will let bot herder config by them self.
+All of the attack vectors except "HTTP" DDoS vectors will be random source ports and windows size automatically, but the DST port will let the bot herder config by them self.

 	# tcp -syn 127.0.0.1 192.168.50.129 -r 100 //command that's used in this screenshot.